Dr Ruth Ponsford

-I am deputy module organiser for the Principles of Social Research (PSR) module and a personal tutor on the MSc Public Health.
-At the School I also teach on the Qualitative Methodologies, Sexual Health and Evaluation of Public Health Interventions modules.
+I am module organiser for the Principles of Social Research (PSR) module and a tutor on the MSc Public Health.
+At the School, I also teach on the Qualitative Methodologies, Sexual Health and Evaluation of Public Health Interventions modules.

-My main areas of research are adolescent health and wellbeining and collective control as a mechanism for addressing health inequalities and their social determinants.
+My main areas of research are adolescent health and wellbeining, particularly sexual helath and sex education, and the social determinants of health and health inequalities.
 My work has focussed on the experience of teenage pregnancy and parenting, school-based interventions to improve health (particularly sexual health) and community empowerment.

-I am currently working with Professor Chris Bonell on a systematic review of the impact on adolescent substance use and violence of interventions that modify the school environment.
+I am currently working with Professor Chris Bonell on a systematic review of the impact of interventions that modify the school environment on adolescent substance use and violence.

-I have methodological interests in the evaluation and particularly the use of realist and qualitative methods in the evaluation of complex public health interventions and the use of creative qualitative methods in research more broadly.
+I have methodological interests in the evaluation of complex public health interventions and the use of creative qualitative methods in research more broadly.
 I also have interests in the understanding use of different forms of evidence in public health policy and practice and co-production in intervention design and research.